TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-stream.rst

    :class:`StreamReader` and :class:`StreamWriter` classes.

-   The *loop* argument is optional and can always be determined automatically when this function is awaited from a coroutine.
+   The *loop* argument is optional and can always be determined automatically when this function is awaited kutoka a coroutine.

    *limit* determines the buffer size limit used by the returned :class:`StreamReader` instance.
 By default the *limit*